munificent/craftinginterpreters/book/types-of-values.md

 print !nil;
 ```

-For unary negation, we made it an error to pass an operand that isn't a <span
+For unary minus, we made it an error to negate anything that isn't a <span
 name="negate">number</span>.
-Lox, like most scripting languages, is more
+But Lox, like most scripting languages, is more
-permissive about using other types in a context like here where a Boolean is
+permissive when it comes to `!` and other contexts where a Boolean is expected.
-expected.
-The rule for how other types behave there is called "falsiness", and
+The rule for how other types are handled is called "falsiness", and we implement
-we implement it here:
+it here:

 <aside name="negate">